Printing using hand setting (composition) of type and material and a variety of presses.

 - Lack of suitable premises: Cast iron presses / Composing stones / Furniture racks / Galley racks / Type cabinets etc. are heavy and take up large areas – this dictates the position (primarily ground floor) and scale of workshop spaces.
 Again, impacting on profitability and often resulting in printers working in converted garages / home studios; primarily driven by affordability.

-- Skills issues: Letterpress printing (and the teaching / training of interested parties) has moved from being a skilled trade (City & Guild) to becoming more craft based (less quantity – more short run art based results).
+- Skills issues: Letterpress printing (and the teaching / training of interested parties) has moved from being a skilled trade (City & Guilds) to becoming more craft based (less quantity – more short run art based results).

 - Letterpress Workers (LPW) (Milan Italy)